 We then moved to Toronto, where Maggie worked as a consulting engineer and I did my PhD.
 We were married in May of 2010.

-Our first child Kaito was born September 13, 2012.
+Our first child Kaito was born in 2012.
 He seems to be thriving and we are very excited to take him on lots of adventures.We moved to Vancouver in July 2013 where we now reside.
-Our second child, Kana, was born August 7, 2014.
+Our second child, Kana, was born in 2014 and her and her borther are best friends!

 When I'm not thinking about about cosmology, I enjoy sailing,